-- that provide information that is accounted for or disclosed in the audited consolidated financial statements of the Government of Canada, including, but not restricted to Crown corporations listed in Schedule III, Parts I and II of the FAA as well as a number of those not listed in the schedules of the FAA as they are exempt from the application of Divisions I to IV of Part X of the FAA and other reporting entities.
-(A list of Crown corporations and other reporting entities is presented in Appendix A of this chapter); - which have been delegated authority under Section 33 of the FAA.
-Refer to Appendix B for a list of these Crown corporations with authority for a portion of their business; - that administer insurance programs as agents of the Crown and provide data or information to compile the portion of the contingent liabilities note related to Insurance Programs that is contained in the Notes to the Consolidated Financial Statements of the Government of Canada; and - that, for whatever reason, are requested to provide a Letter of Representation by the Auditor General or Receiver General for Canada.
+- that provide information that is accounted for or disclosed in the audited consolidated financial statements of the Government of Canada, including, but not restricted to Crown corporations listed in Parts I and II of Schedule III of the Financial Administration Act as well as a number of those not listed in the schedules of the FAA as they are exempt from the application of Divisions I to IV of Part X of the FAA and other reporting entities.
+(A list of Crown corporations and other reporting entities is presented in Appendix A of this chapter); - which have been delegated authority under Section 33 of the Financial Administration Act.
+Refer to Appendix B for a list of these Crown corporations with authority for a portion of their business; - that administer insurance programs as agents of the Crown and provide data or information to compile the portion of the contingent liabilities note related to insurance programs that is contained in the notes to the consolidated financial statements of the Government of Canada; and - that, for whatever reason, are requested to provide a Letter of Representation by the Auditor General or Receiver General for Canada.